chrkau/christiankaula.com/tools/2009-04-17-take-note-side-sidenote.md

-title: Take a Note on the Side with Sidenote
+title: Take a Note on the Side With Sidenote
 slug: take-note-side-sidenote
 date: 2009-04-17 15:10
 tags: sidenote